tremho/docholiday/README.md

 Intend to extend previous exposé work.

 -----------
-###### 0.0.1-pr.1
+###### 0.0.1-pr.2
-Demonstration of case:
-Raw documentation of spitball.js (from spitball.ts)
-produces the following shortcomings:

-- parameters are not typed (they assume `any`)
-- non-exported should default to private
-- ts-clear-classdoc needed for class
+The 'focus' script task reads what we are working on in terms of example.

+- functions in js and ts form, including side-comments
-- class properties should have table generated
+- module properties

+__Will still want to do__

+- write to file
-- general and constructor blocks should be merged
+- class doc and recursion.
-- no detail on enum (generate a table / list)
+- module header documentation (perhaps use namespace)
+- generate jsdoc by command option.
+- command option for private inclusion
 -----------------
 ##### Tasks

-- [X] bring over processing bits from exposé
-- [X] create json object
-- [X] produce comment blocks and stubs
-  - √ functions
-  - √ properties
-  - classes with properties, classes, and functions
+  - [ ] classes with properties, classes, and functions

 --------------
 ##### Status